Jordan: Geography

-The east is an arid plateau irrigated by oases and seasonal water streams.
-Major cities are overwhelmingly located on the north-western part of the kingdom due to its fertile soils and relatively abundant rainfall.
-These include Irbid, Jerash and Zarqa in the northwest, the capital Amman and Al-Salt in the central west, and Madaba, Al-Karak and Aqaba in the southwest.
-Major towns in the eastern part of the country are the oasis towns of Azraq and Ruwaished.
+The east is an arid plateau irrigated by oases and seasonal streams.
+Major cities are overwhelmingly located on the north-western part of the kingdom with its fertile soils and relatively abundant rainfall.
+These include Irbid, Jerash and Zarqa in the northwest, the capital Amman and As-Salt in the central west, and Madaba, Al-Karak and Aqaba in the southwest.
+Major towns in the east are the oasis towns of Azraq and Ruwaished.

 In the west, a highland area of arable land and Mediterranean evergreen forestry drops suddenly into the Jordan Rift Valley.
 The rift valley contains the Jordan River and the Dead Sea, which separates Jordan from Israel.
-Jordan has a 26 km shoreline on the Gulf of Aqaba in the Red Sea, but is otherwise landlocked.
-The Yarmouk River, an eastern tributary of the Jordan, forms part of the boundary between Jordan and Syria (including the occupied Golan Heights) to the north.
+Jordan has a 26 km shoreline on the Gulf of Aqaba in the Red Sea but is otherwise landlocked.
+The Yarmuk River, an eastern tributary of the Jordan, forms part of the boundary between Jordan and Syria (including the Israeli-occupied Golan Heights) to the north.
 The other boundaries are formed by several international and local agreements and do not follow well-defined natural features.
-The highest point is Jabal Umm al Dami, at 1854 m above sea level, while the lowest is the Dead Sea -420 m, the lowest land point on earth.
+The highest point is Jabal Umm al Dami, at 1854 m above sea level, while the lowest is the Dead Sea -420 m, the lowest land point on Earth.

-Jordan has a diverse range of habitats, ecosystems and biota due to its varied landscapes and environments.
+Jordan has a diverse range of habitats, ecosystems and biota because of its varied landscapes and environments.
 The Royal Society for the Conservation of Nature was set up in 1966 to protect and manage Jordan's natural resources.
 Nature reserves in Jordan include the Dana Biosphere Reserve, the Azraq Wetland Reserve, the Shaumari Wildlife Reserve and the Mujib Nature Reserve.